Building a better future...

 2) ABILITY TO PAY

-Since families actually buy their home from Greater Lynchburg Habitat for Humanity, they must demonstrate their ability to pay the monthly mortgage payment.
+Since families purchase their home from Greater Lynchburg Habitat for Humanity, they must demonstrate their ability to pay the monthly mortgage payment.
 The best qualified applicants will have a credit score of at least 620 and a total debt-to-income ratio of less than 32%.
-A Habitat “house payment” includes principal (what was borrowed from Habitat), plus real estate taxes and homeowners insurance (placed in escrow).
+A Habitat “house payment” includes principal (what was borrowed from Habitat), plus real estate taxes and homeowners insurance.
 See current HUD income guidelines below.

 First, ask yourself these questions: